-Broader reach: Multiple assets can be uploaded per asset type (for example, multiple headlines, logos, and images).
+- Broader reach: Multiple assets can be uploaded per asset type (for example, multiple headlines, logos, videos, and images).
 The ads that Google assembles automatically adjust their size, appearance, and format to fit just about any available ad space.
-For example, a Responsive Display ad might show as a native banner ad on one site and a dynamic text ad on another.
+For example, a responsive display ad might show as a banner ad on one site and a dynamic text ad on another.

-Save time: Using Responsive Display ads, you can reduce your overhead for managing ad portfolios within ad groups and campaigns, and dedicate more time to performance improvement.
-For instructions, jump to Create a Responsive Display ad.
+- Save time: Using responsive display ads, you can reduce your overhead for managing ad portfolios within ad groups and campaigns, and dedicate more time to performance improvement.

-Can be used with dynamic remarketing: You can make your Responsive Display ads support dynamic remarketing by attaching a feed to your campaigns.
-Responsive ads show personalized content to customers from a feed you control and add to your campaign.
+- Use with feeds: Responsive ads show personalized content to customers from a feed you control and add to your campaign.
 If you add a feed to your campaign, your ads will show in both dynamic and static formats.
-Learn more about creating feeds for your Responsive Display ads.
+Learn more about creating feeds for your responsive display ads.